Becoming an Optician in North Carolina

 Working as an Optician in North Carolina

-The future for licensed opticians in North Carolina is positive, with many employment opportunities and growth throughout the state.
-While jobs are plentiful in North Carolina, the highest paying cities for licensed opticians include Durham, Raleigh and Ashville.
+While jobs are plentiful in North Carolina, the highest-paying cities for licensed opticians include Durham, Raleigh, and Ashville.
 Licensed opticians in North Carolina can be found working in a variety of settings, but in these cities it is very common for them to be employed by private optometry and ophthalmology practices, working normal business hours and receiving competitive wages.
-In other locations such as clinics, hospitals and vision care chains, it’s likely that opticians will be scheduled to work evenings and some weekends.
+In other locations such as clinics, hospitals, and vision care chains, opticians will likely be scheduled to work evenings and some weekends.

 College Programs